 The Lovell Foundation will consider proposals focused on one or more of these objectives in order to achieve the above outcomes:

-- Educate Professionals and Patients on how to discuss and support individuals and families with culturally informed, patient-centered, advance care planning and help them understand the ramifications of a full range of end of life care options.
+- Educate Professionals and Patients on how to discuss and support individuals and families with culturally informed, patient-centered, advanced care planning and help them understand the ramifications of a full range of end-of-life care options.

 - Develop the Workforce to increase the number of well-educated integrative providers in the areas of in-home and facility-based gerontology, palliative care, and hospice.